Parents

 All of the dual credit courses available to students count towards actual degrees at EOU!
 Earning both high school and college credit at the same time gets you closer to earning your degree and starting your career.
 Start your college degree while in high school and explore fields including psychology, business, computer science, teaching, pre-nursing, and so many more.

-Starting college course work early is a great way to have your students explore what is available in their region.
+Starting college coursework early is a great way to have your students explore what is available in their region.
 Eastern Oregon University partners with many high schools and is also available for students at a discounted rate.
 Take advantage of helping your student map out their future at Eastern.
 If students have taken classes from other universities or community colleges our specialist can help guide them to how those credits can work toward a degree at Eastern and what classes to take directly from EOU.

 Cost of classes:

-Students can earn up to 45 credits toward their degree and save up to $12,500 on the first year of college tuition!
+Your student can earn up to 45 credits toward their degree and save up to $12,500 on the first year of college tuition!

 • On Campus – $75 per credit